 Filming for JoVE, the top video science journal

 In addition to carefully checking the experimental procedure, the “actresses” and “actors” memorized the lines and performed two rehearsals in advance.
-Thanks to the preparation, the filming was a lot of fun.
+Thanks to their preparation, filming was a lot of fun.

-JoVE is the leading peer-reviewed video methods journal.
-With this journal, reputable researchers including the lab of Dr. Oliver Smithies, a 2007 Nobel laureate, and the Huang lab at Stanford University, published their works.
+JoVE is the leading peer-reviewed video method journal.
+With this journal, reputable researchers, including the lab of Dr. Oliver Smithies, a 2007 Nobel laureate, and the Huang lab at Stanford University, published their works.

 * * *

 Takahashi Lab at Okayama University uses principles of physiology, cellular and molecular biology, and biophysics.
 The purpose of the lab is to develop science and medicine by unveiling the mechanisms of diseases through collaborations with scientists, epidemiologists, and corporate alliances.
 The alliance includes Harvard University, Boston University, Tokyo University of Science, and PD Aerospace, Ltd.